WSU-janderson/project6-multiset-design-WRitchie54/MultisetDesign.md

 # Alternative Design Sketch

 If I had fully gone with utilizing a HashTable instead of a Sequence my limitation of inventory slots would be very different than with my Sequence.
 I would be able to use "stacks" of items as described in the previous section.
 This implementation could have made gameplay more fun and interesting as you could hold more items since they would not all take up their own slots in the inventory.
+More gameplay opportunities would be able to be explored though there would be a greater complexity to coding gameplay.

 # Evaluation Plan